-Annual Stipend for Full-Time Interns \$19,500.00 Annual Stipend for Half-Time Interns N/A
+Annual Stipend for Full-Time Interns \$26,500

-Program provides access to medical insurance for intern?
+Annual Stipend for Half-Time Interns N/A Program provides access to medical insurance for intern?
 YES

 If access to medical insurance is provided

 Trainee contribution to cost required?

 YES

 Coverage of family member(s) available?

 YES

 Coverage of legally married partner available?

 YES

 Coverage of domestic partner available?

 YES

-Hours of Annual Paid Personal Time Off (PTO and/or Vacation) Hours of Annual Paid Sick Leave 80 N/A
+Hours of Annual Paid Personal Time Off (PTO and/or Vacati Hours of Annual Paid Sick Leave ion) 80

+N/A

-In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+In the event of medical conditions and/or family needs that re quire extended leave,

+does the program allow reasonable unpaid leave to interns/respersonal time off and sick leave? sidents in excess of

+DELSOHAL LIME OTLANO SICK ICAVE.